LSD: Psychological

 The primary immediate psychological effects of LSD are visual pseudo-hallucinations and altered thought, often referred to as "trips".
 These sensory alterations are considered pseudohallucinations because the subject does not perceive the patterns seen as being located in three-dimensional space outside the body.
 LSD is not considered addictive.
-These effects typically begin within 20–30 minutes of oral ingestion, peak three to four hours after ingestion, and can last up to 20 hours, particularly with higher doses.
 An "afterglow" effect, characterized by an improved mood or perceived mental state, may persist for days or weeks following ingestion.
 Positive experiences, or "good trips", are described as intensely pleasurable and can include feelings of joy, euphoria, an increased appreciation for life, decreased anxiety, a sense of spiritual enlightenment, and a feeling of interconnectedness with the universe.

 Negative experiences, commonly known as "bad trips", can induce feelings of fear, agitation, anxiety, panic, and paranoia.
 While the occurrence of a bad trip is unpredictable, factors such as mood, surroundings, sleep, hydration, and social setting, collectively referred to as "set and setting", can influence the risk and are considered important in minimizing the likelihood of a negative experience.

+Uniquely among psychedelics, LSD appears to have two temporally and qualitatively distinct phases of psychoactive effects.
+These include an initial psychedelic phase associated with serotonin 5-HT_{2A} receptor agonism and a subsequent paranoia- and psychosis-like phase associated with dopamine D_{2}-like receptor agonism.
+Subsequent research has found that the delayed dopaminergic phase is associated with the highly potent dopamine D_{4} receptor agonism of LSD's metabolite 13-hydroxy-LSD.
+The first phase is described as a "psychedelic experience", with "meaningfulness and portentousness" as the primary effects, while the latter phase is "clearly a paranoid state", including feeling "at the least self-centered, and usually suspicious, with ideas of reference or even paranoid convictions".
+The second phase typically develops about 4 to 6 hours after administration but at times up to 10 hours after administration.
+Parallels have been drawn between this phase and amphetamine psychosis.
+There is no indication that similar effects occur with other psychedelics like phenethylamines and simple tryptamines, which lack dopamine receptor agonism.
+The preceding findings have been described by researchers like Daniel X. Freedman and David E. Nichols.

 Sensory

 LSD induces an animated sensory experience affecting senses, emotions, memories, time, and awareness.
 The effects range from subtle perceptual changes to profound cognitive shifts.
 Alterations in auditory and visual perception are common.

-Users may experience enhanced visual phenomena, such as vibrant colors, objects appearing to morph, ripple or move, and geometric patterns on various surfaces.
+Users may experience enhanced visual phenomena, such as vibrant colors, objects appearing to morph, ripple, or move, and geometric patterns on various surfaces.
 Changes in the perception of food's texture and taste are also noted, sometimes leading to aversion towards certain foods.

 There are reports of inanimate objects appearing animated, with static objects seeming to move in additional spatial dimensions.
 The auditory effects of LSD may include echo-like distortions of sounds, and an intensified experience of music.
 Basic visual effects often resemble phosphenes and can be influenced by concentration, thoughts, emotions, or music.
 Higher doses can lead to more intense sensory perception alterations, including synesthesia, perception of additional dimensions, and temporary dissociation.